luizbgomide/sovereign/rules.md

 4. If the players find the ruling to be reasonable, the dice are rolled and we honor the stakes.
 If they *don't*, they negotiate or come up with a better plan.
 Typical levers are higher chances of success for less impactful results, worse consequences for failure, or higher costs to attempt and vice versa.
 5. This creates a new situation.
 The GM [fast forwards](https://thealexandrian.net/wordpress/31509/roleplaying-games/the-art-of-pacing) to the next meaningful decision, narrating the transition and repeats the process.

 That's the *whole* game.
 All other rules exist to either faciliate interesting decisions for #2, help the GM determine #3, or ease the negotiation in #4.
-If you find a rule *isn't* don't that, change or remove it.
+If you find a rule *isn't* doing any of these things, change or remove it.

 ### Narrative Interaction